 Neither ground is satisfied here.
 First, the second amended information charging Defendant with assault in the second degree provided:

-The Prosecuting Attorney of the County of Ozark, State of Missouri, charges that the defendant, in violation of Section 565.060, RSMo, committed the class C felony of assault in the second degree, punishable upon conviction under Sections 558.011 and 560.011, RSMo, in that on or about April 29, 2002, in the County of Ozark, State of Missouri, the defendant attempted to cause serious physical injury to.
-Eddie Foster by means of a dangerous instrument, by trying to run over him with an automobile.
+The Prosecuting Attorney of the County of Ozark, State of Missouri, charges that the defendant, in violation of Section 565.060, RSMo, committed the class C felony of assault in the second degree, punishable upon conviction under Sections 558.011 and 560.011, RSMo, in that on or about April 29, 2002, in the County of Ozark, State of Missouri, the defendant attempted to cause serious physical injury to Eddie Foster by means of a dangerous instrument, by trying to run over him with an automobile.

 Defendant was given adequate notice of the crime with which he was charged because the information alleged all the essential elements of assault in the second degree as defined by § 565.060.1(2).
-Adding the word "serious" to the charge "amounted to the assumption of an unnecessary burden by the State and constituted mere surplusage that did not prejudice Defendant."
-State v.
-Carney, 195 S.W.3d 567, 571-72 (Mo.App.2006); see State v.
-Patin, 12 S.W.3d 733, 738 (Mo.App.1999) (defining surplusage as "the inclusion of words or phrases that are unnecessary to charge the statutory elements of the offense").
-Second, Defendant was able to prepare a defense to this charge by presenting evidence that he did not intend to injure *741 Foster at all and only drove toward him in an effort to get Foster to stop shooting at Defendant.
-Furthermore, he was permitted, over the State's objection, to submit a self-defense instruction placing that issue squarely before the jury.
-Defendant's Point II is denied.
+Adding the word “serious” to the charge “amounted to the assumption of an unnecessary burden by the State and constituted mere surplusage that did not prejudice Defendant.”

 Defendant’s third point asks that his ACA conviction be reversed in the event this Court granted either Points I or II.
 In light of our denial of Defendant’s first two points, Point III is moot and need not be addressed.

-Point TV—Amending Count II of the Information
+Point IV — Amending Count II of the Information

-At the close of the.
-State's evidence, Defendant moved for a judgment of acquittal as to Count II on the ground that the State could not rely upon tampering as the predicate felony for ACA.
-Based upon the evidence presented, Defendant argued the truck had not been used as a dangerous instrument since there was no one in the Corsica who could have been killed or seriously injured when the two vehicles collided.[3]
-To prove the second-degree assault charge, however, the State had already presented evidence that Defendant attempted to cause physical injury to Foster by running him down with the truck and that Foster could have been killed if he had not escaped, into the woods, Therefore, the prosecutor moved to amend Count II of the information by interlineation to conform to the evidence by allowing the second-degree assault charge to be substituted as the predicate felony for the ACA charge.
+At the close of the State’s evidence, Defendant moved for a judgment of acquittal as to Count II on the ground that the State could not rely upon tampering as the predicate felony for ACA.
+Based upon the evidence presented, Defendant argued the truck had not been used as a dangerous instrument since there was no one in the Corsica who could have been killed or seriously injured when the two vehicles collided.
+3 To prove the second-degree assault charge, however, the State had already presented evidence that Defendant attempted to cause physical injury to Foster by running him down with the truck and that Foster could have been killed if he had not escaped into the woods.
+Therefore, the prosecutor moved to amend Count II of the information by interlineation to conform to the evidence by allowing the second-degree assault charge to be substituted as the predicate felony for the ACA charge.
 Defendant opposed the amendment.
 He argued that, as amended, the ACA constituted a different charge and prejudiced him because he could not adequately prepare his defense.
 The trial court took the matter under advisement.
 At the close of all the evidence, the trial court granted the State leave to amend Count II as requested.
 Instruction No. 7 submitted the ACA offense to the jury and hypothesized second-degree assault as the predicate felony.

 *742 The amendment of an information is governed by Rule 23.08, which states: